David Scott Cowper: 2011

-On 5 October 2011, 0900UTC.
-MV Polar Bound arrived at Whitehaven UK completing his sixth solo circumnavigation and fourth Northwest Passage transit.
+On 5 October 2011, 0900 UTC, MV Polar Bound arrived at Whitehaven UK completing his sixth solo circumnavigation and fourth Northwest Passage transit.

 When Polar Bound called at Honolulu for a brief refueling stop in June 2011, before continuing up to Dutch Harbor in the Aleutians, agents for NASA were trying to find a vessel which would undertake a 900-mile journey out into the Pacific to try to locate a $2.5 million prototype beacon that had developed a fault, that they wanted retrieved.

-This was a far from easy task as it required extreme accuracy in navigation and literally it was like trying to find a needle in a haystack as the only part of the beacon visible was its slender antenna measuring approximately 18 inches high, colored black with a diameter of approximately 10mm.
+This task required extreme accuracy in navigation as the only part of the beacon visible was its slender antenna measuring approximately 18 inches high, colored black with a diameter of approximately 10mm.

 Polar Bound was given the task and an approximate location of the beacon.
 After setting out NASA would bring the beacon to the surface to obtain an accurate position.
 It was necessary for Polar Bound to reach that position within 48 hours before the batteries giving out the position died.

 It took Polar Bound 6 days to reach the location and at that time there was approximately 15 knots of wind blowing with a 4 – 5 ft swell running.
-Four hours were spent in the location looking for the beacon and purely by chance and good fortune it was observed in a breaking wave which showed the body of the beacon from a distance of approximately 20 yards.
+Four hours were spent in the location looking for the beacon and it was spotted in a breaking wave which showed the body of the beacon from a distance of approximately 20 yards.
 Polar Bound was then put alongside the beacon and a sling attached.
 The beacon was then brought on board, stored on the aft deck and taken to Dutch Harbor where it was duly collected by Yi Chao and Thomas Valdez who were the innovators and designers of the beacon.

 The dimensions of the beacon were 97 inches length, circumference 37 inches and weight 200 lbs.